luoyaqifei/PaperMote/README.md

 ### Slides

 If you want to see the presentation slides, please refer to [this link](https://luoyaqifei.github.io/PaperMote/) that is depoloyed on Github Pages, using the `gh-pages` branch of this repo.
+Note: the slides are still under construction.

 ### Installation